 Such action would endanger the welfare of citizens and lead to additional, uniformly unpopular, taxpayer-funded bailouts.
 It would expose economically marginalised industries and regions to even greater risks than those caused by changes in the real economy.

-Almost a decade after the start of the crisis, now is not the time to bow to financial industry lobbyists or to short-term temptations.
+A decade after the start of the crisis, now is not the time to bow to financial industry lobbyists or to short-term temptations.
 Policy-makers must be discriminating as they review the work of the past decade – leaving stability as a priority.